thoughtworks/talisman/README.md

 ## Husky

 [husky](https://typicode.github.io/husky) is an npm module for managing hooks.
-Add the following line to the husky pre-commit configuration in you `package.json`:
+Add the following line to the husky pre-commit configuration in your `package.json`:

 ```